phanumat/Documentation/ref-docs/smartapp-ref.rst

 .. warning::

     Although the ``timeZone`` argument is optional, it is *strongly encouraged* that you use it.
-Not specifying the ``timeZone`` results in the SmartThings platform trying to calculate the time zone based on the date and time zone offsets in the input string.
+Not specifying the ``timeZone`` results in the PEA HiVE platform trying to calculate the time zone based on the date and time zone offsets in the input string.

     To avoid time zone errors, you should specify the ``timeZone`` argument (you can get the time zone from the ``location`` object: ``location.timeZone``)